 Beetroot is accompanied by supplements like matcha and green coffee bean to boost energy, and coconut water for electrolytes.

-If you want a workout supplement that doesn’t include artificial ingredients and flavors, Ora should be your top choice.
+If you want a workout supplement that doesn’t include artificial ingredients and flavors, Ora should be one of your top choices.

 Havasu Beet Root Powder + is a strong candidate for people looking to improve their endurance exercise performance with a beetroot powder supplement.

 If you just want to take beetroot for its health benefits, you don’t need these added ingredients, but these can make a big difference if you are running, cycling, swimming, or doing another endurance sport.